 For young women attending college, ankle socks would not be fashionable enough.
-Instead, tall over the calf socks with fold-down tops were in vogue.
+Instead, tall over-the-calf socks with fold-down tops were in vogue.
 The tops often featured Nordic designs during winter and flowers in summer.
 These would be worn just below the knee, usually with the cuff folded back.
-Many socks were home knitted during this time, with wool yarns a popular choice.
+Many socks were home knitted during this time, with wool yarns being a popular choice.

 Learn about the history of vintage socks.